Performance Gap to Needs Analysis

 Training of employees is something that every company needs to do, but only when the time is right.
 Often organizations spend thousands of dollars in frequent training programs for their staff, only to be disappointed when their numbers stay the same.

 Although performance gap and training needs analysis are separate entities, they work in a pragmatic way in the context of a workplace.
 When a request is made by an internal or external client for training and development, don’t immediately start defining training needs and asking about the knowledge and skill requirements for the position.

 The first thing to do after getting a training request is to define the performance gap.

 A performance gap is a difference in the performance of the current situation and the intended situation.
 It is the shortfall between what the target person or team is achieving and what the company expects of them.

-To find out the reason for why the anticipated results were not achieved, a performance gap analysis is done.
+To find out why the anticipated results were not achieved, do a performance gap analysis.
 It determines what knowledge or skills are lacking in the performance of an employee for a particular role.